 Other than acknowledging my Grandfather was most definitely a better parent than I am, I also thought to myself, “a child should feel nothing other than safe in the presence of their parents, even when being disciplined.”

-But discipline doesn’t feel good.
-It shouldn’t feel good; it should feel uncomfortable.
+But sometimes discipline doesn’t feel good.
+No one likes to be wrong or corrected, especially when they feel they are right.
 It’s a necessary growing pain.
 But it shouldn’t cause our kids to feel unsafe or even angry.